microbit-carlos/microbit-bird-activity/docs/index.md

 To go through this activity you'll need:

+What we need you to bring:

 - 1 laptop with a web browser and a USB port
     - A Chrome based browser works best for direct connection to the micro:bit but it is not necessary.
+    - A USB-A port or an adaptor for one is ideal, but we may have some spare adaptors

+What we can loan you:

 - 1 micro:bit
 - 1 USB cable
     - If you only have USB C ports let us know as we have a few adaptors
 - 1 battery holder (optional)

+What you can keep!

 - 1 bird of your making (optional, but really fun!)